lizzieinvancouver/pmm/analyses/_READMEpmm.txt

 *****
 ubermini_2.R -- Will's new attempt in late August 2020 with updates from Geoff to set initial conditions ** This one works! **

+Geoff Legault added a ton of code in later 2021; much of it I believe duplicating what we already have, but de novo written by him with small tweaks. *We should check and clean this repo someday, as we now have too much code* but for now, here's some notes by Lizzie:

+uber_oneslope.stan -- very similar (I think -- need to check) to ubermini_2.stan but with some tweaks (esp. priors) by Geoff

+uber_oneslopeintercept.stan -- very similar (I think -- need to check) to ubermini_2.stan but with phylo on slope and intercept (by Geoff)

+uber_oneslopeintercept_cholesky.stan -- added cholesky uber_oneslopeintercept.stan (by Geoff)

 *****

 <><><><><><><><><>